joeinman/FlashKVDev/README.md

 ## Inspecting The Binary File

 If you want to inspect the contents of the binary file, you can use the `format-hex` command on Windows.
-This command will output the contents of the binary file in hexadecimal format.

 Use the following command to output the contents to a text file:

 ```
 format-hex <FlashKV File> >> FlashKV.txt
 ```

 Replace `<FlashKV File>` with the path to your FlashKV binary file.
-The `>>` operator will append the output to `FlashKV.txt`.